TBroTeam/Tutorial/docs/index.rst

 TBro Tutorial
 =============

-This tutorial leads you through the process of loading transcriptomic data into TBro and analyzing it.
+This tutorial leads you through the process of installing and loading transcriptomic data into TBro as well as analyzing it.
 If you read this on readthedocs.org, please be aware that `Google Analytics
 <https://www.google.com/analytics/>`_ is used.